 Paying for social care

 The other big concern I have in the Health and Social Care Bill is the change in the cap or the amount people pay for their social care costs.
 The Bill will introduce a cap of £84 000 on the care cost people will have to pay in their lifetime.
 As warned by other people, the move to count only individual payments towards the cap, and not local authority contributions, would cost poorer recipients more in assets than the wealthy.

-We know that as demonstrated in the Runnymede research, ethnic minorities are “more likely to be in the lowest paid work, and to be living in poverty”, “generally have much lower levels of savings or assets than White British people”, “have fewer savings”, and “much less likely to inherit property or financial assets from family members”.
+We know that, as demonstrated in Runnymede Trust research, ethnic minorities are “more likely to be in the lowest paid work, and to be living in poverty”, “generally have much lower levels of savings or assets than White British people”, “have fewer savings”, and “much less likely to inherit property or financial assets from family members”.
 This is compounded by the fact that people from ethnic minority backgrounds report fair or bad health at a much younger age.
 These factors combined point to ethnic minorities having to get rid of a larger proportion of their assets at a much younger age to cover social care costs.
 This will then result in the poverty cycle starting all over again as they will have no assets or wealth to pass on to their children and grandchildren.